Former United States GSA Administrator

 - In nine years working for the U.S. House of Representatives, drafted over 100 legislative provisions that ultimately became law.

-- Implemented a Cooperative Research and Development Agreement with the Department of Defense, while working for TerreStar National Services, Inc. as General Counsel and Vice President for Operations, that allowed the company to develop its satellite technology in coordination with its largest customer.
+- Implemented a Cooperative Research and Development Agreement with the Department of Defense, while working for TerreStar National Services, Inc. as General Counsel and Vice President for Operations, which allowed the company to develop its satellite technology in coordination with its largest customer.

 - Managed the small business contracting programs at the Small Business Administration, including the 8(a), HUBZone, Woman-Owned and Service-Disabled Veteran-Owned business programs, which led to the federal government meeting the 23% small business goal for the first time.